Apogee Enterprises, Inc. (NASDAQ:APOG) Plans $0.25 Quarterly Dividend

-Apogee Enterprises, Inc. (NASDAQ:APOG – Get Free Report) announced a quarterly dividend on Thursday, October 3rd, Zacks reports.
-Investors of record on Tuesday, October 22nd will be given a dividend of 0.25 per share by the industrial products company on Wednesday, November 6th.
-This represents a $1.00 annualized dividend and a yield of 1.19%.
+Apogee Enterprises, Inc. (NASDAQ:APOG – Get Free Report) declared a quarterly dividend on Thursday, October 3rd, Zacks reports.
+Stockholders of record on Tuesday, October 22nd will be given a dividend of 0.25 per share by the industrial products company on Wednesday, November 6th.
+This represents a $1.00 annualized dividend and a dividend yield of 1.19%.
 The ex-dividend date is Tuesday, October 22nd.

-Apogee Enterprises has increased its dividend by an average of 8.6% annually over the last three years and has raised its dividend annually for the last 13 consecutive years.
-Apogee Enterprises has a dividend payout ratio of 20.4% indicating that its dividend is sufficiently covered by earnings.
-Research analysts expect Apogee Enterprises to earn $4.49 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 22.3%.
+Apogee Enterprises has raised its dividend payment by an average of 8.6% annually over the last three years and has increased its dividend every year for the last 13 years.
+Apogee Enterprises has a payout ratio of 20.4% indicating that its dividend is sufficiently covered by earnings.
+Analysts expect Apogee Enterprises to earn $4.49 per share next year, which means the company should continue to be able to cover its $1.00 annual dividend with an expected future payout ratio of 22.3%.

-In other Apogee Enterprises news, insider Brent C. Jewell sold 5,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 16th.
-The shares were sold at an average price of $64.34, for a total transaction of $321,700.00.
+In other news, insider Brent C. Jewell sold 5,000 shares of the firm’s stock in a transaction dated Tuesday, July 16th.
+The stock was sold at an average price of $64.34, for a total transaction of $321,700.00.
 Following the completion of the transaction, the insider now owns 23,405 shares in the company, valued at $1,505,877.70.
-The trade was a 0.00 % decrease in their position.
-The transaction was disclosed in a legal filing with the SEC, which is available at this link.
-2.00% of the stock is owned by corporate insiders.
+This trade represents a 0.00 % decrease in their ownership of the stock.
+The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
+Insiders own 2.00% of the company’s stock.

-Several equities analysts have commented on the stock.
-DA Davidson boosted their price target on shares of Apogee Enterprises from $60.00 to $65.00 and gave the stock a “neutral” rating in a research note on Friday, June 28th.
-StockNews.com raised Apogee Enterprises from a “buy” rating to a “strong-buy” rating in a research note on Friday, July 26th.
+A number of equities research analysts have commented on APOG shares.
+DA Davidson raised their price target on Apogee Enterprises from $60.00 to $65.00 and gave the company a “neutral” rating in a report on Friday, June 28th.
+StockNews.com raised Apogee Enterprises from a “buy” rating to a “strong-buy” rating in a report on Friday, July 26th.

 Apogee Enterprises Company Profile